BlackMIDIDevs/xsynth/README.md

 ### Rendered
 A module for rendering audio to a file.
-It takes in a MIDI file path and other XSynth parameters, and outputs a wav file.
+It takes in a MIDI file path and other XSynth parameters, and outputs an audio file.

+### Soundfonts
+A module to parse different types of soundfonts to be used in XSynth.
+Currently supports SFZ and SF2 soundfonts.
+For detailed information about what is supported, please visit the `SampleSoundfont` documentation in `core`.

 ## License